8 examples informing my pessimism on uploading without reverse engineering

 2.6 Neurons can permanently change their behavior via storing information in the nucleus (e.g. gene expression)

 See e.g. papers by Sam Gershman, David Glanzman, Randy Gallistel.
-Writing this section feels weird for me, because usually I’m arguing the opposite side on this topic: I subscribe to the conventional wisdom that human learning mainly involves permanent changes in and around synapses, not in the cell nucleus, and think the people in the previous sentence go way too far in their heterodox case to the contrary.
+Writing this section feels weird for me, because usually I’m arguing the opposite side on this topic: I subscribe to the conventional wisdom that human learning mainly involves permanent changes in and around synapses, not in the cell nucleus, and think those three people in the previous sentence go way too far in their heterodox case to the contrary.
 But “information storage in the nucleus is not the main story in human intelligence” (which I believe) is different from “information storage in the nucleus doesn’t happen at all, or has such a small effect that we can ignore it and still get the same high-level behavior” (which I don’t believe).

-The moral of the story (I claim) is: If you don’t know what’s going on in the brain and how, then you don’t know if you’re measuring the right things, until ding, your simulation reproduce the high-level behavior.
+The moral of the story (I claim) is: If you don’t know what’s going on in the brain and how, then you don’t know if you’re measuring the right things, until ding, your simulation reproduces the high-level behavior.
 Before the agreement happens, you just have a bad model and no clue how to fix it.
 (Even after you’re getting agreement, you don’t know if you have sufficiently high fidelity agreement, if you don’t know what the component in question is “supposed” to do in the larger design.)
 I’m not sure if it’s even possible to measure gene expression etc. in human brain slices.
 I doubt it’s easy!
 But if we understand the role of gene expression in how such-and-such part of the brain works, we can reason about what if anything we’re losing by leaving it out, and see if there’s any easier workaround.
 If we don’t understand what it’s doing, then we’re sitting there staring at a simulation that doesn’t match the data, and we don’t know how critical a problem that is, and whether we’re missing anything else.

 2.7 Glial cell gene expression that changes over hours